State reports 183 additional coronavirus deaths, 2,673 cases

 Last Tuesday's death increase of 212 was the ninth time they surpassed 200.
 The state record was 276 on Tuesday, Aug.
 11. The previous record was 257 on July 31.
 Others in the 200s were 204, 228, 212, 225, 245, 252, 216.

-In the state report Monday, it reported 72 deaths with no deaths removed after further determining a cause of death.
+In the state report Tuesday, it reported 184 deaths but 1 was removed after further determining a cause of death for a net gain 183.

 Pinellas rose by 18 to 630 deaths in fourth place and Hillsborough went up by 4 to 534 in fifth place.
 Polk went up by 12 to 419 in sixth and Lee rose by 4 to 406.